infopark-customers/bima-shark-js-sdk/README.md

 ### About promises

-Why does this happen?
-I thought that `then()` and `catch()` can be chain multiple times?

-If you add then multiple times, you are chaining methods that should be called in sequence, until an exception is thrown.
+If you add `then` multiple times, you are chaining methods that should be called in sequence, until an exception is thrown.
 Exceptions in the then chain must be handled by `catch` declared after the `then`.
 If there's no `catch` after the `then`, this error will be triggered: `Uncaught (in promise) Error(…)`.

 If you add `catch` multiple times, you are chaining methods that should be called when something goes wrong (in the `then` functions before).
-However, the second `catch` in the chain will only be called if the first one re-throw the exception, and so forth.
+However, the second `catch` in the chain will only be called if the first one re-throws the exception, and so forth.
-When `catch` is triggered, the chain resumes on the next then declared after the `catch`.
+When `catch` is triggered, the chain resumes on the next `then` declared after the `catch`.

 The **catch()** method returns a `Promise` and deals with rejected cases only.
 It behaves the same as calling `Promise.prototype.then(undefined, onRejected)`
 (in fact, calling `obj.catch(onRejected)` internally calls `obj.then(undefined, onRejected)`).